surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 1.5.7 - January 26, 2023 =
+* Fix: Issue with creating order bumps due to API change where they now require a name.

 = 1.5.6 - January 25, 2023 =
 * Fix: Allow percentages with decimals in manual tax rates.